mojohealy/mojohealy/content/post/best_practice_in_CEL/index.md

 Careers and employability educators owe it to their students and themselves to base their work on, and evaluate it against, evidence such as this, and to let their institutional colleagues and communities know all about it.

 # References
 Baker, Stanley B., and John G. Taylor.
-1998. ‚ÄúEffects of Career Education Interventions: A Meta-Analysis.‚Äù The Career Development Quarterly 46 (4): 376‚Äì85. https://doi.org/10.1002/j.2161-0045.1998.tb00714.x.
+1998. ìEffects of Career Education Interventions: A Meta-Analysis.î The Career Development Quarterly 46 (4): 376ñ85. https://doi.org/10.1002/j.2161-0045.1998.tb00714.x.

 Bransford, John, Linda Darling-Hammond, and Pamela LePage.
-2012. ‚ÄúIntroduction.‚Äù In Preparing Teachers for a Changing World‚ÄØ: What Teachers Should Learn and Be Able to Do, edited by Linda Darling-Hammond and John Bransford, 1‚Äì39.
+2012. ìIntroduction.î In Preparing Teachers for a Changing World?: What Teachers Should Learn and Be Able to Do, edited by Linda Darling-Hammond and John Bransford, 1ñ39.
 Somerset, England: Wiley.

 Brown, Steven D., and Meghan Roche.
-2016. ‚ÄúThe Outcomes of Vocational Interventions: Thirty (Some) Years Later.‚Äù Journal of Career Assessment 24 (1): 26‚Äì41. https://doi.org/10.1177/1069072715579666.
+2016. ìThe Outcomes of Vocational Interventions: Thirty (Some) Years Later.î Journal of Career Assessment 24 (1): 26ñ41. https://doi.org/10.1177/1069072715579666.

 Brown, Steven D., and Nancy E. Ryan Krane.
-2000. ‚ÄúFour (or Five) Sessions and a Cloud of Dust: Old Assumptions and New Observations About Career Counseling.‚Äù In Handbook of Counseling Psychology, edited by Steven D. Brown and Robert W. Lent, 3rd ed., 740‚Äì66.
+2000. ìFour (or Five) Sessions and a Cloud of Dust: Old Assumptions and New Observations About Career Counseling.î In Handbook of Counseling Psychology, edited by Steven D. Brown and Robert W. Lent, 3rd ed., 740ñ66.
 New York, NY: Wiley.

 Brown, Steven D., Nancy E. Ryan Krane, Jessica Brecheisen, Paul Castelino, Ivan Budisin, Matthew Miller, and Laurie Edens.
-2003. ‚ÄúCritical Ingredients of Career Choice Interventions: More Analyses and New Hypotheses.‚Äù Journal of Vocational Behavior 62 (3): 411‚Äì28. https://doi.org/10.1016/S0001-8791(02)00052-0.
+2003. ìCritical Ingredients of Career Choice Interventions: More Analyses and New Hypotheses.î Journal of Vocational Behavior 62 (3): 411ñ28. https://doi.org/10.1016/S0001-8791(02)00052-0.

 Langher, Viviana, Valentina Nannini, and Andrea Caputo.
-2018. ‚ÄúWhat Do University or Graduate Students Need to Make the Cut?
-A Meta-Analysis on Career Intervention Effectiveness.‚Äù ECPS - Educational Cultural and Psychological Studies, no. 17 (June): 1. https://doi.org/10.7358/ecps-2018-017-lang.
+2018. ìWhat Do University or Graduate Students Need to Make the Cut?
+A Meta-Analysis on Career Intervention Effectiveness.î ECPS - Educational Cultural and Psychological Studies, no. 17 (June): 1. https://doi.org/10.7358/ecps-2018-017-lang.

 Oliver, Laurel W., and Arnold R. Spokane.
-1988. ‚ÄúCareer-Intervention Outcome: What Contributes to Client Gain?‚Äù Journal of Counseling Psychology 35 (4): 447. http://psycnet.apa.org/journals/cou/35/4/447/.
+1988. ìCareer-Intervention Outcome: What Contributes to Client Gain?î Journal of Counseling Psychology 35 (4): 447. http://psycnet.apa.org/journals/cou/35/4/447/.

 Ozlem, Ulas-Kilic.
-2019. ‚ÄúThe Effects of Career Interventions on University Students‚Äô Levels of Career Decision-Making Self-Efficacy: A Meta-Analytic Review.‚Äù Australian Journal of Career Development 28 (3): 223‚Äì33. https://doi.org/10.1177/1038416219857567.
+2019. ìThe Effects of Career Interventions on University Studentsí Levels of Career Decision-Making Self-Efficacy: A Meta-Analytic Review.î Australian Journal of Career Development 28 (3): 223ñ33. https://doi.org/10.1177/1038416219857567.

 Whiston, Susan C., Briana K. Brecheisen, and Joy Stephens.
-2003. ‚ÄúDoes Treatment Modality Affect Career Counseling Effectiveness?‚Äù Journal of Vocational Behavior 62 (3): 390‚Äì410. https://doi.org/10.1016/S0001-8791(02)00050-7.
+2003. ìDoes Treatment Modality Affect Career Counseling Effectiveness?î Journal of Vocational Behavior 62 (3): 390ñ410. https://doi.org/10.1016/S0001-8791(02)00050-7.

 Whiston, Susan C., Yue Li, Nancy Goodrich Mitts, and Lauren Wright.
-2017. ‚ÄúEffectiveness of Career Choice Interventions: A Meta-Analytic Replication and Extension.‚Äù Journal of Vocational Behavior 100 (June): 175‚Äì84. https://doi.org/10.1016/j.jvb.2017.03.010.
+2017. ìEffectiveness of Career Choice Interventions: A Meta-Analytic Replication and Extension.î Journal of Vocational Behavior 100 (June): 175ñ84. https://doi.org/10.1016/j.jvb.2017.03.010.

 Whiston, Susan C., Thomas L. Sexton, and David L. Lasoff.
-1998. ‚ÄúCareer-Intervention Outcome: A Replication and Extension of Oliver and Spokane (1988).‚Äù Journal of Counseling Psychology 45 (2): 150‚Äì65. https://doi.org/10.1037/0022-0167.45.2.150.
+1998. ìCareer-Intervention Outcome: A Replication and Extension of Oliver and Spokane (1988).î Journal of Counseling Psychology 45 (2): 150ñ65. https://doi.org/10.1037/0022-0167.45.2.150.